celery/celery/docs/configuration.rst

 .. versionadded:: 2.5

 The directory containing X.509 certificates used for :ref:`message-signing`.
-Can be a glob with wildcards, (for example :file:`/etc/certs/*.pem`).
+Can be a glob with wild-cards, (for example :file:`/etc/certs/*.pem`).

 .. _conf-custom-components: